JANE ZHANG

 VISUAL STUDIES

 Once I finalized the wireframe layouts via user testing, I explored different type treatments, color palettes, image treatments, and hover treatments.
-Since web accessibility was a huge consideration for this project, I decided to move forward with the more minimal, high-contrast design elements.
+For improved web accessibility, I decided to move forward with the more minimal, high-contrast design elements.

 DEVELOPMENT